coremaze/Plasma-Writeup/README.md

 We have a working authentication server, but the PLX file we're sending still doesn't work quite right.
 It doesn't look like the sheet displayed in those Picroma videos, and I've had trouble actually adding shapes to the PLX.
 The worst problem is that sometimes it still crashes Plasma.

 I tracked the crashing issue down to attempting to deallocate uninitialized memory.
-With some experimentation, I realized that in my PLX file, I had two `plasma::Nodes` associated with 1 `plasma::Widget`.
+With some experimentation, I realized that in my PLX file, I had 2 `plasma::Nodes` associated with 1 `plasma::Widget`.
 This was probably causing an attempt to destruct the widget twice.
 Removing the widget from one of the nodes fixed the issue.
 Associating a new widget with one of the nodes causes an infinite loop, so I couldn't do that.

 While fixing crashing issues, I noticed that if a PLX file that crashes Plasma was sent, Plasma would likely crash next run without even connecting to the server.
 It turned out that Plasma saves data to `C:\ProgramData\Picroma\Plasma\config` and `C:\ProgramData\Picroma\Plasma\settings`. `config` contains your serial and a value representing the state of your activation. `settings` contains the last encrypted PLX which Plasma received.
 Additional, less interesting data is stored in the `C:\Users\<user>\AppData\Local\Picroma\Plasma` directory.